 In keeping with the goal of promoting an active life style, the designers included details such as a recital hall, library, seminar and class rooms, an exercise room, craft room and a woodworking shop.

 The central services and common areas are accessible and tastefully decorated.
-For safety and convenience during power outages, the apartments are served by a backup electrical generator.
+During power outages, a backup electrical generator provides partial power in the main building.

 The individual condominium units vary in size and are completely equipped for private living, including kitchen and laundry facilities.
 Assisted living is not offered at the Commons, but most units can accommodate live-in help if it is desired and privately arranged.